Tour Information for USNO Washington DC

 CURRENT TOUR STATUS

-Public tours of the USNO are offered on selected Monday evenings from 8:30 pm until 10:00 pm, except on Federal holidays.
-Tours will include a presentation of the Mission and History of the Naval Observatory, a view of of USNO's timekeeping responsibilities with a presentation/explanation of the Master Clock system, and (weather permitting) viewing of celestial objects with the 12-inch Alvan Clark refractor with an Astronomer.
+Public tours of the USNO are offered on selected Monday evenings from 8:30 pm until 10:00 pm EDT, except on Federal holidays.
+Tours will include a presentation of the Mission and History of the Naval Observatory, a description of of USNO's timekeeping responsibilities with a presentation on the history of precision timekeeping, and (weather permitting) viewing of celestial objects through the historic 1895-vintage 12-inch Alvan Clark refractor telescope with an astronomer.
 We generally try to schedule at least two tours per month.
 Tours take place "rain or shine"; however they may be cancelled if the weather is hazardous.

 If a specific Monday doesn't fit your schedule, or if you would like more options for telescopic viewing of astronomical objects in the Washington area, be sure to check our page of links to local Observatories, Planetaria, and amateur astronomy groups.